Cianc96/ChatBot-/README.md

-# ChatBot-
+Title: Chatbot
+Cian Culloo

-Hybrid ChatBot built using both retrieval-based and generative dialogue systems
+Hybrid chatbot using bot generative and retreival models.

+Use Cases for chatbot:

+List of techniques used:

+Reflections:

+List of dependencies: